hhexiy/pungen/README.md

 ## Training
 ### Word relatedness model
-We approximate relatedness between a pair of words with a long-distance skip-gram model trained on bookcorpus sentences.
+We approximate relatedness between a pair of words with a long-distance skip-gram model trained on BookCorpus sentences.
+The original BookCorpus data is parsed by `scripts/preprocess_raw_text.py` and you can see the sample file in `sample_data/bookcorpus/raw/train.txt`.

 Preprocess bookcorpus data:
 ```